 We implement a variety of security measures when a user enters, submits, or accesses their information to maintain the safety of your personal information.

-For your convenience, we may store your credit card information longer than 30 days in order to expedite future orders and to automate the billing process.
+For your convenience, we may store your credit card information for longer than 30 days in order to expedite future orders and automate the billing process.